 I’ve been listening to a lecture by Luhmann titled “Systems Theory and Postmodernism.”
 Early in the lecture, Luhmann mentions a conversation he had with Jean-François Lyotard in which Lyotard said, “The Postmodern Condition was not one of his better books.”

 Luhmann proceeds to question the very concept of postmodernism, arguing that the term was appropriated from architecture and applied as a generalized description of a society that lacks a meta-narrative.
 In other words, we are said to be living in post-modernity because society no longer has a meta-narrative.
 So the theory rests on a lack.
 Presumably, modern and premodern societies had coherent narratives (along with shared values) that created a sense of consensus or at least a basis for discipline.
 But in a globalized, decentralized society, there is no authority to inculcate or enforce a single, hegemonic narrative.
 Nor are there any actual leaders, heroes, or role models.
 Thus, the argument goes, we are living in a postmodern age.
 Cultures now meet and clash, and no culture can think of itself as the only culture or consider its way of life the only way of life.
 Cultural narratives are always contingent–they could have been different than they are (and they don’t have to exist at all).

-But the assumption behind the postmodernism argument seems to be that a society consists of values, stories, norms, memories, etc. Where once people assumed that their way of life was the only legitimate way of life, now people recognize that their culture is just one among many possible cultures.
-Other cultures have different ways of life, but they still have ways of life, which the 18th century philosophers called morals.
+But the assumption behind the postmodernism argument seems to be that a society consists of values, stories, norms, memories, social practices, etc. Where once people assumed that their way of life was the only legitimate way of life, now people recognize that their culture is just one among many possible cultures; thus, there is no meta-narrative.
+Other cultures have different ways of life, but they still have ways of life, which the 18th century philosophers called morals (or mores).

 But social systems theory treats society as communication, and even the “deviant” communicates.